HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

         suppress-dynurl-parsing-of-posts = yes

-10. Configure Security Access Manager to use form-authentication over HTTPS by updating the webseald-server-name.conf file.
+10. Configure Security Verify Access to use form-authentication over HTTPS by updating the webseald-server-name.conf file.
 Add the following line to the \[forms\] stanza:

     forms-auth = https

     **Note:** You cannot specify HTTP-only authentication.
 To specify both HTTP and HTTPS, add the following line: forms-auth = both.

-11. \(Do not complete this step for Security Access Manager with SPNEGO\) Add HCL Allow access to the Embedded Experience gadget by adding the following line to the \[ba\] stanza in the webseald-server-name.conf file:
+11. \(Do not complete this step for Security Verify Access with SPNEGO\) Add HCL Allow access to the Embedded Experience gadget by adding the following line to the \[ba\] stanza in the webseald-server-name.conf file:

     ba-auth = none